Procurement, Inclusion and Equity (PIE) program

 - Every procurement agent in state government is required to attend contract and equity training.

-- We partnered with Washington Procurement Technical Assistance Center (PTAC) to help businesses, at no charge, learn how to succeed in the proposal process and manage contracts with the state and other governments.
+- We partnered with Washington Procurement Technical Assistance Center (PTAC) and Tabor 100 to help businesses, at no charge, learn how to succeed in the proposal process and manage contracts with the state and other governments.

 - We seek out small and diverse firms that aren’t yet doing business with the state and ask our current vendors how we can better support them.